timabilov/refcache/README.md

 fetch_user({'name': 'User from Service B'})

-# In any of your services, given that your key_prefix is same everywhere,
+# In any of your services

+# Given that your key_prefix is same everywhere,
 # it will invalidate all function calls where in your platform where it returned user with ID of 1.
 # see @cache.invalidates for more
 cache.invalidate("user", 1)